Syedmoizulhassanshah/Signature_Verification_For_Nested_Structs_Without_Using_EIP712/README.md

 4. Then call the mintSingleLand() Function by passing the mintdata **tuple** and the **signature** (value) you created off-chain.
 5. **Result:** Token is minted now.

-# Setting up environment for blockchain development

-**Note:** The instructions given below are for Ubuntu 20.04 LTS (users only).

 ## Off-Chain